 Appendix B will show a detailed gantt chart.
-To date, we have accomplished all of our deliverables.
-Appendix B reveals a large amount of work behind us, but we expected that having chosen such an ambitious project.
+To date, we have accomplished our MDR deliverables (dated 11/26 in appendix B), and parts of our future tasks.
+High in priority is the PCB design for the RF detection circuitry and the microprocessor.
+This will be needed so we can test before CDR.
+Appendix B reveals a large amount of work ahead of us, but we expected that having chosen such an ambitious project.